MATNet: Multi-Level Fusion Transformer-Based Model for Day-Ahead PV Generation Forecasting: Experimental Setup and Results

 \subsection{Evaluation Metrics}

-We use the following evaluation metrics to assess the quality of the proposed forecast models: \begin{itemize} \item \textbf{Root Mean Squared Error}: it is calculated as the square root of the mean of the squared differences between the predicted and actual values:
+To assess the quality of the proposed forecast model, we employed standard evaluation metrics commonly used in forecasting~\cite{hyndman2006another}, providing different insights on the prediction errors.
+In the following equations, \(n\) is the number of observations, \(y_i\) is the actual value of the \(i\)-th observation, and \(\hat{y}_i\) is the predicted value of the \(i\)-th observation: \begin{itemize} \item \textbf{Root Mean Squared Error}: it is calculated as the square root of the mean of the squared differences between the predicted and actual values: \bb

 \item \textbf{Mean Absolute Error}: it measures the average absolute difference between the predicted and actual values:

 \item \textbf{Weighted Mean Absolute Percentage Error}: it measures the accuracy of a forecast, where the importance of the forecast errors is weighted according to the size of the actual values being forecast: